lem0nez/homie-home/README.md

 # Raspberry Pi via Bluetooth, for example, to stream the audio.
 And if the same device will do these
 # two operations simultaneously, stability of the audio streaming will be bad.
 So, we temporary
 # disconnect from the Wi-Fi access point while the device connected to us via Bluetooth.
+#
+# Note that it's not applicable if you are separated Wi-Fi and Bluetooth by using external adapter
+# for one of them.
 hotspot:
   # [REQUIRED] NetworkManager connection.
 Can be one of: ID (name), UUID or path.
   connection: AP